stfc/PSyclone/doc/psyclone_script.rst

 Naming of Transformed Kernels
 -----------------------------

-When transforming kernels there are various use-cases to consider:
+When transforming kernels there are two use-cases to consider:

  1. a given kernel will be transformed only once and that version then used from multiple, different Invokes and Algorithms;